 - Metal: Metal cable ties are more for industrial uses and work best for high heat applications and made of either aluminum or stainless steel.

 Any smooth surface works with clips, which typically attached using adhesive pads.
 Attach the clips along the best path and insert the cable.
-The clip holds the cable firmly in place and removes quickly.
+The clip holds the wire firmly in place and removes quickly.

 Clamps are an option for combining your cables and routing them out-of-the-way.